artist commissioning program:

-Art producers are expected to attend artist monthly events over the course of a year.
-These events include the initial interview, the selection panel, kickoff party, an assortment of monthly art salon/studio visits/artist talks/professional development events, a final dress rehearsal, and a world premiere.
+Art Commissioners are expected to attend artist Monthly Convenings over the course of a year.
+These events include the initial interview, the selection panel, kickoff party, an assortment of monthly art salon/studio visits/artist talks/professional development events, a World Premiere in Queens.
+See Program Calendar for dates & details.

 ACP's objective is to create the next generation of Queens-based art patrons.
 For this reason, QCA asks art producers for a monetary contribution to demonstrate their commitment to supporting artists.
 Additionally, the program will provide hands-on professional development, enabling art producers to designate resources towards the independent commission of future works of art after the program.